Skellington-Closet/slack-mock/README.md

 - `startServer`: `function(token)` Given the access token your bot will pass in messages, will start a web socket server.
 A web socket server will automatically be created for you when you call `https://slack.com/api/rtm.start` using the token you pass in the request.

-- `stopServer`: `function(token)` Given the access token your bot has passed in messages, will close the associated websocket server.
+- `stopServer`: `function(token)` Returns a promise.
+Given the access token your bot has passed in messages, will close the associated websocket server.
 This is handy for testing reconnection strategies by stopping the server, thus forcing a disconnect from your bot, then starting the server.
 It can also be used to clean up after a series of tests.

 ---